 Since nonemployer data are, by definition, subject to federal income tax, other forms of LFO such as government and non-profit are not included in the NES tabulations.

 The U.S. Census Bureau excludes businesses with receipts above a predetermined cutoff from nonemployer tabulations.
 The logic for limiting receipts to a maximum amount assumes that receipts above the cutoff constitute part of the employer universe and should not get duplicated in nonemployer tabulations.
-Partnerships, Corporations, and S-Corporations have a cutoff value of $1 million in receipts, except for most service-type industries, which have a cutoff value of $2 million in receipts.
-Cutoffs for Sole Proprietorships depend on industry classification.
-Some nonemployer Sole Proprietorships, such as those engaged in investment or entertainment, may have more than $1 million in receipts and remain in the nonemployer universe.
-However, it is unlikely that a Sole Proprietorship restaurant, for example, would have over $1 million in receipts without paid employees.
+Maximum receipts cutoffs vary by industry classification.
+For example, some nonemployers, such as those engaged in investment or entertainment, may have higher cutoffs than other industries.
+Conversely, it is unlikely that a nonemployer restaurant would have a similarly large amount in receipts without also having paid employees.

 In addition, the nonemployer universe excludes businesses with less than $1,000 in receipts for all industries except construction.
 The small receipts of these non-construction businesses indicate that they may represent hobbies as opposed to normal business activities.

-For reference year 2009, the U.S. Census Bureau carefully researched and implemented new receipts cutoffs to make the nonemployer universe more precise, specifically improving the accuracy of the Sole Proprietorships included in the nonemployer tabulations.
-Additional improvements included filtering out likely employers from the Corporation and Partnership data.
-Therefore, when comparing 2009 and subsequent reference years data to prior years, these changes in methodology must be taken into consideration.
-A Revised 2008 Nonemployer Statistics Table is available to gauge the effects of these changes.
+For reference year 2022, the U.S. Census Bureau carefully researched and implemented new receipts cutoffs to make the nonemployer universe more precise.
+Therefore, when comparing estimates for 2022 and subsequent reference years to estimates for prior years, the changes in receipts cutoffs must be taken into consideration.
+The maximum receipts cutoffs were previously updated with the release of the 2009 NES.
+See the Historical Comparability section for more information.

 Historically, the permanent on-site workforce at a business location consisted of paid employees working at that location.
 While this traditional practice of companies directly hiring employees remains the dominant employer/employee relationship in the U.S., other work force arrangements exist.
 Companies commonly known as employee leasing companies or Professional Employer Organizations (PEO) operate in a co-employment relationship with client businesses.
 Employee leasing establishments typically acquire and lease back some or all employees of their clients and serve as the employer of record of the leased employees for payroll, benefits, and related purposes.